-As noted above, there is no indication that your personal information impacted by this incident has been, or will be misused.
-However, in today's world, there are several steps that you can undertake to better protect yourself and your personal information more generally.
+Although there is no indication that personal data subject to this cybersecurity incident has been misused or will be misused in the future, there are several steps that you can take to better protect yourself and your personal data more generally.
 We recommend you remain vigilant and regularly review your credit card bills, bank statements, and credit reports for any unauthorized activity.
-Promptly report incidents of suspected identity theft or fraud to your local law enforcement agency, the Federal Trade Commission, your state Attorney General, your financial institution, and to one of the three nationwide consumer reporting agencies listed below to have such incidents removed from your credit file.
+Promptly report incidents of suspected identity theft or fraud to your local law enforcement agency, the Federal Trade Commission, your state Attorney General, your financial institution, and to one of the three nationwide consumer reporting agencies to have such incidents removed from your credit file.
 You should change your passwords regularly, and refrain from using easily guessed passwords and re-using the same passwords for multiple accounts.
-Be vigilant against third parties attempting to gather information by deception (commonly known as "phishing"), including through links to fake websites.
-Please see the attachment for additional information with respect to certain security services that may be available to you.
+Be vigilant against third parties attempting to gather information by deception, and exercise extreme caution when clicking on unknown or suspicious website links.
+See the attachment for additional information with respect to certain security services that may be available to you.